texjporg/cjk-gs-support/README.md

     <Resource>/CIDFont/

-The `<Resource>` dir is either given by `-o`/`--output`, or otherwise searched from an installed GhostScript (binary name is assumed to be 'gs').
+The `<Resource>` dir is either given by `-o`/`--output`, or otherwise searched from an installed Ghostscript (binary name is assumed to be 'gs' on unix, 'gswin32c' on win32).

 Aliases are added to